banyan/markov-2ch-bot/Readme.md

 Description
 -----------

-Marcov-2ch-bot is an tiny Twitter Bot was made by way of trial Markov algorithm.
+Marcov-2ch-bot is a tiny Twitter Bot was made by way of trial Markov algorithm.

 Installation
 ------------